Our Minister & Team

 The position as Office Manager at the Swiss Church combines all her previous experiences and training as well as offering an opportunity to be linked with her home country and work in a Christian environment.

 Anina is married to police constable Ricky Smith.
-Their son Max Noah was born on 30 November 2016.
+Their have two sons, Max Noah (born 2016) and Luca Filip (born 2019).

 Phone: 020 7836 1418